LiamJCates/Programming-Notes/Data Structures/Overview/Introduction to Data Types.md

 The mathematical model presented by an abstract data type contrasts with its underlying type system and data structures, which represent the concrete organization of data at the system level.
 While a computational system typically has only one way of expressing concrete data types, an ADT may be implemented by specific data types or data structures in many ways, each providing a logically equivalent interface.
 Implementing an ADT means providing one procedure or function for each abstract operation.
 The ADT instances are represented by some concrete data structure that is manipulated by those procedures, according to the ADT's specifications.

-Examples
+Example common ADTs, proven useful in a great variety of applications:
-Some common ADTs, which have proved useful in a great variety of applications, are Container
+  Container
   List
   Set
   Multiset
   Map
   Multimap
   Graph
   Tree
   Stack
   Queue
   Priority queue
   Double-ended queue
   Double-ended priority queue

 An ADT consists of two parts:
 1. Declaration of data